apaleo/announcements/.github/ISSUE_TEMPLATE/deprecated-api.md

 Consider following parts:

-Title: What is new or changed ("Introducing sub-accounts", "Add unicorns to group bookings")
+Title: What is deprecated or changed ("Distribution API changes [March 31st, 2019]", "Changes in the folio-actions API [May 1st, 2019]")
 Labels: The section where you can find it, nsfw / v1, new feature
 Description: